owncloud/web/getting-started.md

 ### Docker

-Make sure to have Docker, Docker-Compose, Node.js and Yarn installed.
+Make sure to have Docker, Docker-Compose, Node.js and pnpm installed.

 {{< hint info >}}
 This setup currently doesn't work on Windows out of the box.